investindex/Index/README.md

 Younger companies with high growth potential don't tend to pay dividends, because that cash is important fuel for their growth.
 A company may distribute dividends or buy back shares instead of reinvesting the cash because it is relatively mature and believes that the best use of some of its cash is to directly benefit shareholders.
 Stock buybacks have an effect on the shareholder which is substantively similar to the effect of dividends, except that buybacks are more tax-efficient because they don't compel the stockholder to experience a taxable event.

 Many people, who are generally not the most informed about financial markets, castigate dividends as "free money" for the elite stockholders of society — just another way the rich get richer.
 As I've hopefully made clear, comments like these reflect multiple layers of misunderstanding.
 Not only does each dividend payment cause the share price to fall — eliminating the benefit of the dividend _per se_ — but every day someone holds a stock or stock fund, they are bearing a great deal of risk.
+A cash dividend means owners of a company (including its cash) are giving themselves that money, and reducing the value of the company by an equivalent amount; it is not a cheat code.
 Stock buybacks have very similar benefits for shareholders but, as far as I can tell, the dividend critics don't tend to criticize buybacks (and vice versa). [↩](#fn6)

 &nbsp;

 &nbsp;